gka013/Finetuned-AI-review-summarisation/README.md

 A Norwegian NLP project for generating concise, sentiment-aware summaries of user-generated book reviews.

 The project combines targeted sentiment analysis, parameter-efficient fine-tuning of Norwegian large language models, and quantitative evaluation.
-It was originally developed as a course project and has since been extended with production-oriented components: a commercial API integration, a REST service layer, and an MCP server exposing the pipeline as an agent-callable tool.
+It was originally developed as a course project and has, out of curiosity, been extended with production-oriented components using Claude Code: a commercial API integration, a REST service layer, and an MCP server exposing the pipeline as an agent-callable tool.

 While the current domain is Norwegian book reviews, the project demonstrates a transferable workflow for developing AI-powered summarisation components.
 With domain-specific data, evaluation, and appropriate safeguards, the same architecture could be adapted for document archives, email threads, support tickets, or case overviews.